glarocca/OpenAIRE_research_products/README.md

 ```

-## Retrieve the Research Products from the EGI's OpenAIRE dashboard (in the specific reporting period)
+## Retrieve the Research Products from the EGI's OpenAIRE dashboard

 ```bashVerbose Level = DEBUG